Why Choose UsWhat Sets Reid Cancer Center Apart

 - The Commission on Cancer (CoC) of the American College of Surgeons.

-- Reid Oncology Associates, our center oncology practice, has been recognized by the Quality Oncology Practice Initiative (QOPI®) Certification Program, an affiliate of the American Society of Clinical Oncology.
+- Quality Oncology Practice Initiative (QOPI®) Certification Program, an affiliate of the American Society of Clinical Oncology.

 The 6,000-square-foot, state-of-the-art facility brings all of the hospital's outpatient cancer services under one roof , making the patient experience more convenient and comfortable.
 The facility houses physician offices and treatment rooms for chemotherapy and radiation therapy, as well as a dedicated pharmacy, diagnostic radiology services and common areas.
 Inpatient care takes place on the hospital's fifth floor.

 In all, more than 300 Reid health care professionals serve cancer patients and their families.
-Our medical staff includes four experienced oncologists (cancer specialists), who work closely with surgeons, radiation therapists and others to provide each patient’s care.
-Specialty trained nurses called “cancer navigators” help patients and families by explaining the treatment process and answering questions.
+Our medical staff includes two experienced oncologists (cancer specialists) and three nurse practitioners, one of which provides genetic consultation appointments.
+They work closely with surgeons, radiation therapists and others to provide each patient's care.
+Specialty trained nurses called "cancer navigators" help patients and families by explaining the treatment process and answering questions.

-The center is as high-tech as it is high touch, with sophisticated technologies that aid in the diagnosis and treatment of cancer.
-For example, Reid recently acquired TrueBeamTM, an innovative system that represents the next generation of image-guided radiation therapy.
+The center is as high-tech as it is high touch with sophisticated technologies that aid in the diagnosis and treatment of cancer.

 Breast Cancer Care